 - ease transitions,

-- deepen relationships with both parents, and
+- offer opportunities to deepen relationships with both parents, and

 - preserve the important moments for everyone.